Ed Chen

 Jan 2022 — Present

-Design lead at a 150-person ASIC-regulated broker — 100K+ active traders, 40+ jurisdictions, five product lines.
+Senior Product Designer at a 150-person ASIC-regulated broker — 100K+ active traders, 40+ jurisdictions, five product lines.
 I built the governance infrastructure (design system, component audit trails, compliance review workflows) that lets engineering teams ship autonomously while maintaining regulatory accuracy across every market we operate in.

 • Built a 150+ component design system across web, iOS, Android, and institutional products — engineering implementation time dropped ~33%; component misuse dropped from ~30% to under 8% (based on quarterly code review audits of component usage across 3 engineering teams)